-- Oversight of one consultant advancing the Pilot Systemic Pedestrian Lighting Analysis at 26 locations, Pilot Intersection Control Evaluations at 15 locations, and Updates to the Pedestrian Counts Program at 100 locations (December 2027) - Assist NJDOT in developing the 2025 Strategic Highway Safety Plan (SHSP) and continue to advance recommendations from the action items developed in the 2020 SHSP. - FY 2016-2017 LSEAP: Oversight of the two consultants advancing 3 remaining projects in this program through the Final Design (FD) and Right of Way (ROW) phases of the project development process to achieve federal authorization for construction (December 2025) - FY 2018 LSEAP: Oversight of three consultants advancing 10 projects through FD and ROW phases of the project development process to achieve federal authorization for construction (December 2026) - FY 2020 LSEAP: Oversight of four consultants advancing 14 projects through the PE phase, CED approval, FD and ROW phases (December 2028) - FY 2024 LSEAP: Oversight of five consultants advancing 18 projects through the PE phase, CED approval, FD and ROW phases (December 2030) - FY 2024 Consultant Assistance with LSP Studies & Analyses: completion and closeout of the contract (June 2025) - FY 2025 LSP/HRRRP: completion of the technical review committee and NJTPA Board Approval of the program (July 2025) - Oversight of one consultant assisting four counties in the development of PSEs for construction authorization of new installation/sign relocations of advanced speed advisory signs (December 2026)
+- FY 2025 LSP/HRRRP: completion of the technical review committee and NJTPA Board Approval of the program (July 2025) - Oversight of one consultant assisting four counties in the development of PSEs for construction authorization of new installation/sign relocations of advanced speed advisory signs (December 2026) - Oversight of one consultant advancing the Pilot Systemic Pedestrian Lighting Analysis at 26 locations, Pilot Intersection Control Evaluations at 15 locations, and Updates to the Pedestrian Counts Program at 100 locations (December 2027) - Assist NJDOT in developing the 2025 Strategic Highway Safety Plan (SHSP) and continue to advance recommendations from the action items developed in the 2020 SHSP. - FY 2016-2017 LSEAP: Oversight of the two consultants advancing 3 remaining projects in this program through the Final Design (FD) and Right of Way (ROW) phases of the project development process to achieve federal authorization for construction (December 2025) - FY 2018 LSEAP: Oversight of three consultants advancing 10 projects through FD and ROW phases of the project development process to achieve federal authorization for construction (December 2026) - FY 2020 LSEAP: Oversight of four consultants advancing 14 projects through the PE phase, CED approval, FD and ROW phases (December 2028) - FY 2024 LSEAP: Oversight of five consultants advancing 18 projects through the PE phase, CED approval, FD and ROW phases (December 2030) - FY 2024 Consultant Assistance with LSP Studies & Analyses: completion and closeout of the contract (June 2025)

-FY 2026 Consultant Assistance (CA): RFP development, solicitation, consultant selection and award (June 2028)
+- FY 2026 Consultant Assistance (CA): RFP development, solicitation, consultant selection and award (June 2028) - FY 2026 LSEAP: RFP development for projects in the FY 2025 LSP/HRRRP approved program in need of design assistance (December 2030)

-- FY 2026 LSEAP: RFP development for projects in the FY 2025 LSP/HRRP approved program in need of design assistance (December 2030) - FY 2026 Pilot Safety Improvements at Trail Crossings: oversight of one consultant to develop PSEs for construction authorization for safety improvements at trail crossing along county roadways.
+• FY 2026 Pilot Safety Improvements at Trail Crossings: oversight of one consultant to develop PSEs for construction authorization for safety improvements at trail crossing along county roadways.
 One county will be selected for this pilot.
 (June 2028)

-- PSEs for pilot trail crossing safety improvements for one county - Construction authorizations for projects in FY 2016-2017, FY 2018, FY 2020, FY 2024 LSEAP - Construction authorizations for four advanced curve sign installation/replacement projects - Pilot Systemic Pedestrian Lighting Analysis reports at 26 locations - Pilot Intersection Control Evaluation reports at 15 locations - Pedestrian Counts at 100 locations and updates to the Vulnerable Road Users Data Viewer
+- Pilot Intersection Control Evaluation reports at 15 locations - Pedestrian Counts at 100 locations and updates to the Vulnerable Road Users Data Viewer - PSEs for pilot trail crossing safety improvements for one county - Construction authorizations for projects in FY 2016-2017, FY 2018, FY 2020, FY 2024 LSEAP - Construction authorizations for four advanced curve sign installation/replacement projects - Pilot Systemic Pedestrian Lighting Analysis reports at 26 locations